Green foods for better health

 The dopamine in broad beans helps too[3].

-God has given us green plants for food; they contain hundreds of these nutrients, most unknown but the research about lutein is unequivocal; it gives you powerful protection from going blind when you get old.
-Let your food be your medicine; start now enjoying daily your dark-green leafy vegetables like kale and spinach too.
-And my advice is start growing them; it’s not difficult.
+God has given us green plants for food.
+They contain hundreds of these nutrients, most unknown but the research about lutein is unequivocal; it gives you powerful protection from going blind when you get old.
+Let your food be your medicine; start now enjoying daily your dark-green leafy vegetables like kale and spinach.
+And my advice is to start growing them; it’s not difficult.

 This is a massive subject; I could give ten talks on your greens alone.
 Don’t fuss about the science, just enjoy them daily.
 God has given them to us so that we may live long in the land.